hanruihua/hanruihua.github.io/competition/2015robocon.md

 venue: "<b>Ruihua Han</b>, Hui Zhou and Mahui Xu"
 ---

-- This research aims to design an accelerator which can detect the charge generated from the piezoelectric material by the vibration of the mass to calculate the corresponding acceleration.
+- This competition requires students to build a badminton robot which can play badminton with other robots built by other universities
-- Responsibilities: Optimizing the detailed size of the model to obtain a better performance by theoretical derivation and simulation with ANSYS
+- Responsibilities: Designed and built the mechanical structure of the robot and programmed the code to control the brushless motor.

-- The following figure depicts the distribution of the charge in the accelerator model when applied a accelerated speed on the mass.
+- The performence of the robot is shown in the following video
 ![Simulation of Piezoelectric Pump](https://hanruihua.info/images/accelerometer.png)